Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 Navigate back to the Notebook by clicking on Projects, Notebooks and opening TRACING_QUICKSTART.

-Create a new python cell at the bottom of the notebook by clicking on + Python.
+Create a new Python cell at the bottom of the notebook by clicking on + Python.

 ```python
 import datetime